Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 “...I regret this line of conversation immediately.”

 “Well shit, someone’s gotta be the fuckin’ walking disaster, right?!
-An’ since it turns out that I’m the fuckin’ best ever at it---”
+An’ since it turns out that I’m the fuckin’ best ever at it - ”

 “Besides My Father.”